Alignak-monitoring-contrib/alignak-notifications/README.rst

 ::

    git clone https://github.com/Alignak-monitoring-contrib/alignak-notifications
-   cd alignak-notifications
+   cd alignak-checks-notifications
-   pip install -r requirements.txt sudo python setup.py install
+   sudo pip install .

+**Note:** *using `sudo python setup.py install` will not correctly manage the package configuration files!
+The recommended way is really to use `pip`;)*

 Documentation